jomrr/ansible-role-acme_netcup/README.md

 This role is intended to implement a client-less management of letsencrypt certificates.
-It retrieves the certificates on a configured controller and pushes them to configured web servers via rsync oder ssh.
+It retrieves the certificates on a configured controller and pushes them to configured web servers via rsync over ssh.
-Therfore no additional dependencies need to be installed and managed on the configured target machines.
+Therefore no additional dependencies need to be installed and managed on the configured target machines.

 ## Supported Platforms